simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 Okay, now we're talking!

-Using `lodash-fp` means the functions are curried for us by default, and the argument order is swapped around so it goes from the more familiar version of `map(array, function)` to `map(function, array)`.
+Using `lodash/fp` means the functions are curried for us by default, and the argument order is swapped around so it goes from the more familiar version of `map(array, function)` to `map(function, array)`.
 We also no longer deal with the `numbers` argument which is a concept known as point-free